ntnu-arl/semantic-RL-inspection/README.md

 ## RL Training
 ### Running Training
-To train your first semantic-aware inspection policy, use the following command, which initiates the training with the settings introduced in [TODO: add Paper Reference]:
+To train your first semantic-aware inspection policy, use the following command, which initiates the training with the settings introduced in [Semantically-driven Deep Reinforcement Learning for Inspection Path Planning](https://arxiv.org/abs/2505.14443):
 ```bash
 conda activate aerialgym
 cd ~/workspaces/